 The detective concurred with a lawyer, who chose to cross-examine him, that indeed the offenses facing the two were committed jointly “with others not before the court.”

 “Yes this was a sample of what we were able to get, I agree others are not identified,” the detective said.

 He said the case in court in which they are charged with stealing KSh17 million ” was a small fraction of a deeper problem” at City Hall.

 “Certainly there were others,” the detective went on adding that these others have not been investigated yet.

-“We only looked at bank statements,there is a likelihood of others involved who the probe never captured.
+“We only looked at bank statements, picked there is a likelihood of others involved who the probe never captured.

-The witness told a magistrate that investigations arose as a result of intelligence reports and a few entries were pricked against multiple transactions.
+The witness told a magistrate that investigations arose as a result of intelligence reports and a few entries picked against multiple transactions.

 “The transactions were very many,” he said.

 Pinned on having not confirmed whether the window blinds and other accessories that were purportedly paid for were not in the store, the witness boxed himself saying “payment procedures were irregular.”

 “Anyone who signed should be responsible…that is why they are here,” Luanga said.